Crafting A Lox Interpreter In Rust, Part 1

 }

-This method has to assume that the first " that makes up a string literal was already consumed.
+that makes up a string literal was already consumed.
 So it has to move the start position forward.
 I had to add a comment for my future self to understand why I did that.
-But after the value is consumed this same function consumes the second ".
+But after the value is consumed this same function consumes the second "

 I would like it if the same method were responsible for consuming both characters.
 This kind of implementation hides state assumptions that make it harder to read for newcomers to the project.
 And it is a bit error-prone if for some reason this method was called from someplace else where this state assumption was not met.